muhammadkhan8/windows11-it-support-lab/README.md

 Built a Windows 11 ARM virtual machine using VMware Fusion on an Apple Silicon MacBook.

-This home lab was created to practice real-world IT support and help desk tasks including:
+This home lab was created to simulate real-world IT support and help desk tasks including:

 - Local user management
 - Network adapter troubleshooting